IWRG Zona de Ejecucion (2019)

 The Zona de Ejecucion (2019) (Spanish for "Elimination Zone") is a major lucha libre event produced and scripted by Mexican Lucha Libre, or professional wrestling promotion, International Wrestling Revolution Group (IWRG).
 The show was held on January 20, 2019 at Arena Naucalpan in Naucalpan, State of Mexico, Mexico; which is IWRG's main arena.
 The show was the third time IWRG held the eponymous Zona de Ejecucion match, after having held one in January and one in June of 2018.

-For the main event Zona de Ejecucion match four teams of four faced off in an elimination match.
+For the main event, Zona de Ejecucion matches four teams of four faced off in an elimination match.
 Each team was represented in the ring by a select team member, once he was eliminated another person from that team could enter the ring until only one person or team was left.
 The team of Dragon Bane, El Hijo de Canis Lupus, Septiemo Rayo and Ultimo Gladiador defeated the teams of El Hijo del Medico Asesino, Eterno, Trauma I, Trauma II; Aramís, Dinamic Black, Imposible and International Pantera; and Demasio, Oscar el Hermoso, Pasion Kristal, and Soy Raymunda.
 Dragon Bane became the sole survivor of the match when he eliminated Cerebro Negro as the final opponent.